 In the U.S., individual states have also had to respond to the public health crisis with emergency spending measures.
 Going forward, they too will be faced with the challenge of jumpstarting their economies in its wake.
-Whether in dedicating state funds for this purpose or making decisions about where to put federal stimulus funds (should they be forthcoming), states will need to make decisions about how to deploy dollars to stimulate economic growth.
+In the event that the U.S. government provides federal stimulus funding to states to boost economic growth, states will need to make decisions about how to deploy those dollars.

-In this report we focus on one way in which government stimulus dollars could be put to use in the state of California - investment in advanced energy technologies.
-Focusing stimulus spending on programs and infrastructure in advanced energy technologies can generate economic activity while also helping California achieve its ambitious energy and climate goals.
+In this report we focus on one way in which government stimulus dollars could be put to use in the state of Colorado - investment in advanced energy technologies.
+Focusing stimulus spending on programs and infrastructure in advanced energy technologies can generate economic activity while also helping Colorado achieve its ambitious energy and climate goals.
 The advanced energy technologies considered for the analysis include: